Vision-Multimodal-Lab-HZCU/MamFusion/README.md

-I have also provided you with pre-trained models for verification.
+We have also provided you with pre-trained models for verification.

 > http://120.26.160.25/Pre-trained-model/